Learn more about Endowed Funds

 What is an endowed gift?

-An endowment is a cash donation with the stipulation that it be invested and the principal remain intact in perpetuity.
-Your gift of $20,000 or more can establish a named scholarship and you will received a tax receipt for the full amount of your endowment fund contribution.
+An endowment is a cash donation with the stipulation that it be invested and the principal remains intact in perpetuity.
+Your gift of $20,000 or more can establish a named scholarship and you will receive a tax receipt for the full amount of your endowment fund contribution.

 How does an endowment help students?

 George Brown College awards annual scholarships from the interest generated by endowed gifts.
 Endowments can be directed towards particular programs or student groups, as designated by the donor and the Foundation.